 - The designated beneficiary reaches age 30.
 In this case, the remaining assets must be distributed within 30 days after the beneficiary reaches age 30.
 However, this rule doesn't apply if the beneficiary is a special needs beneficiary. - 2.
-The designated beneficiary dies before reaching age 30.
+The designated beneficiary dies.
 In this case, the remaining assets must generally be distributed within 30 days after the date of death.